elissamskog/Seaweed-Market-Analysis-Indonesia/README.md

     type: String, the type of product required.

-Operational Flow

-Adding Location(s): Add a document/documents in the Locations collection.
-Input Example:
-{
-{
-  "Locations": [
-    {
-      "address": "Warehouse Road 123, 112 45 Stockholm, Sweden",
-      "type": "warehouse",
-      "island": "Java"
-    }
-    // More locations...
-  ]
-}

-Adding Route(s): Add a document/documents in the Routes collection, specifying the start and end points using location object.
-Input Example:
-{
-  "Routes": [
-    {
-      "from": "Document ID for location",
-      "to": "Document ID for location",
-      "type": "weight",
-      "cost_tiers": {
-        "10": 200,
-        "20": 800,
-        "50": 1500
-      }
-    }
-    // More routes...
-  ]
-}

-Adding Customer(s): Add a document/documents in the Customers collection.
-Input Example:
-{
-  "Customers": [
-    {
-      "location_id": "Document ID for location",
-      "name": "Internal Customer Name"
-    }
-    // More customers...
-  ]
-}

-Adding an Order: Adds an order in the subcollection under customer Input Example:
-{
-  "Orders": [
-    {
-      "location_id": "Document ID for location"
-      "quantity": 100,
-      "species": "alg",
-      "timestamp": "2023-03-06T12:00:00Z",
-      "active": true
-    }
-    // More orders...
-  ]
-}

-Adding a Seller: Add a document in the Sellers collection.
-Input Example:
-{
-  "Sellers": [
-    {
-      "location_id": "Document ID for location",
-      "name": "Internal Seller Name"
-    }
-    // More sellers...
-  ]
-}

-Adding a Batch
-Input Example:
-{
-  "Batches": [
-    {
-      "location_id": "Document ID for location"
-      "quantity": 500,
-      "weight": 100,
-      "volume": 100,
-      "species": "alg",
-      "cost": 100,
-      "timestamp": "2023-03-06T12:00:00Z",
-      "active": true
-    }
-    // More batches...
-  ]
-}

 Back-End Logic

 Supply Chain Management: The system uses the network graph to optimize routes and manage supply chain logistics based on the current state of batches, customer orders, and available routes.